Pad Thai is one of the most famous Thai dishes and, dare we say, there are not many opponents of this delicious meal.

 Step 2: Nuke for 90 Seconds

 When everything is well prepared, put Pad Thai in the microwave.
-Turn the microwave on and heat the Pad Thai for 90 seconds.
+Turn the microwave on the medium heat and warm the Pad Thai for 90 seconds.
 It should be just enough time for everything to be well heated and delicious.
-Take it out and serve.
+Take it out, add Pad Thai sauce and serve.

 If you estimate that a little more heating is needed, feel free to heat for another 10 seconds.

 There are not many advantages that go in favor of the oven in this case except that you can heat larger quantities at once than in the microwave.
-Otherwise, it is a much slower method of heating Pad Thai.
+Otherwise, it is a much slower method to reheat Pad Thai.

 So if you have the option, we advise that you follow the first two techniques.
 But if you have no choice, here is how to heat Pad Thai in the oven.